Saint Spyridon: Corfu

 It is believed by the faithful that the plague, on its way out of the island, scratched one of the fortification stones of the old citadel (Palaio Frourio) to indicate its fury for being expelled.
 This scratch is still shown to visitors.

-Icon showing Saint Spyridon (center, front) silencing Arius (right, with hands over his mouth) during the First Ecumenical Council of Nicaea in 325.

-Spyridon is also believed to have saved the island at the second great siege of Corfu which took place in 1716.
-At that time the Turkish army and naval force led by Sultan Achmet III appeared in Butrint opposite Corfu.
+Spyridon is also believed to have saved the island at the 1716 siege of Corfu.
+At that time the Turkish army and naval force led by Sultan Ahmed III appeared in Butrint opposite Corfu.

 On July 8 the Turkish fleet carrying 33,000 men sailed to Corfu from Butrint and established a beachhead in Ipsos the same day the Venetian fleet encountered the Turkish fleet off the channel of Corfu and defeated it in the ensuing naval battle.
 On July 19 the Turkish army reached the hills of the town and laid siege to the city.
 After repeated failed attempts and heavy fighting, the Turks were forced to raise the siege which had lasted twenty-two days.

 There were also rumors spreading among the Turks that some of their soldiers saw Spyridon as a monk threatening them with a lit torch and that helped increase their panic.
 This victory over the Ottomans, therefore, was attributed not only to the leadership of Count Schulenburg who commanded the stubborn defense of the island against the Ottomans but also to the miraculous intervention of Spyridon.

-Fresco icon of St. Spiridon at Zemen Monastery, Bulgaria.

 After the victorious outcome of the battle, Venice honored Schulenburg and the Corfiotes for successfully defending the island.
 The great composer Vivaldi was commissioned to write an oratorio, Juditha triumphans, in celebration of the victory.